-When to visit Kyoto?
+When to visit Kyoto

-Overall, the best time to visit Kyoto is in the spring or the fall.
+The best time to visit Kyoto is in the spring or the fall.
 In each of these seasons, you’ll experience milder and drier weather than in the height of the hot & wet summer.

 What to do in Kyoto

-If there’s one thing I can guarantee for any visit to Kyoto is that you’ll never get bored.
-Whether you want to spend your days spotting geisha in Gion, hunting down Kyoto’s best temples & shrines or basking in the natural glories of Arashiyama, here are some of the top things to do in Kyoto:
+One thing I can guarantee for any visit to Kyoto: You’ll never get bored.
+You can spend your days spotting geisha in Gion or hunting down Kyoto’s best temples & shrines.
+Or take a day out of the city to baskin the natural glories of Arashiyama.

 What to eat in Kyoto

-Like every Japanese city worth its salt, Kyoto is a foodie destination through and through—even if it lacks the culinary reputation of nearby Osaka.
-Here are a few must-try foods in Kyoto:
+Like most Japanese cities, Kyoto is a foodie destination through and through.
+Although it lacks the culinary reputation of nearby Osaka, you’ll find plenty to snack on in here.